EC asks Twitter to remove BJP leader Kapil Mishra's 'India Vs Pak' tweet

 In its criticism of opposition parties over their protest against the citizenship law, the BJP has been accusing them of speaking "Pakistan's language".

-This isnt't the first time, last year, Mishra was criticized for a tweet with communal overtones during Diwali, and the post was later taken down by Twitter for violating its guidelines.
+This isn't the first time, last year, Mishra was criticized for a tweet with communal overtones during Diwali, and the post was later taken down by Twitter for violating its guidelines.
 Mishra is pitted against AAP MLA Akhileshpati Tripathi.